 frame.

-If the Report Type field within the Report Control field in the DMG Sensing Report Control element is set to 1, the DMG Sensing Report element is present in the DMG Sensing Measurement Report frame.
+If the Report Type field within the Report Control field in the DMG Sensing Report Control element is set to a value between 2-7 (inclusive), the DMG Sensing Report element is present in the DMG Sensing Measurement Report frame.